muldjord/occurity/README.md

 ```
 <layer id="layername"/>
 ```
 You can add as many layer nodes as you'd like.
-VisuTest can then switch between them with the left/right arrow keys.
+Occurity can then switch between them with the left/right arrow keys.
 SVG's and their layers can be created with the open source software [Inkscape](https://inkscape.org/).

 ### config.ini
-You can configure several options of VisuTest to fit your needs.
-The first time VisuTest is started the preferences dialog will appear on screen.
+You can configure several options of Occurity to fit your needs.
+The first time Occurity is started the preferences dialog will appear on screen.
 Remember to set everything up appropriately.
 To change these setting later, either press the `p` key on the keyboard and change the values using the arrow keys, or simply edit the `config.ini` file in any editor.
 * `physDistance=310`: The distance from the monitor to the patient in centimeters.
-This MUST be set correctly in order for VisuTest to show the optotypes at their correct sizes.
+This MUST be set correctly in order for Occurity to show the optotypes at their correct sizes.
 * `rulerWidth=125`: The physical width of the ruler shown in the preferences dialog in millimeters.
-This MUST be set correctly in order for VisuTest to show the optotypes at their correct sizes.
+This MUST be set correctly in order for Occurity to show the optotypes at their correct sizes.
 * `chartsXml="charts.xml"`: Allows you to override the default xml file that defines the charts.
 Default is `charts.xml`.
 * `optotypesDir="your/optotypes/folder"`: Defines the optotypes folder to load chart optotypes from.
 Default is `optotypes`.
 * `redValue=210`: Sets the red color value or SVG charts.
 To make this work, the initial red color of the SVG elements has to be `#d20000`.